Mucky Pup: Reunions

 On February 27, 2011, Mucky Pup appeared as an opening act for D.R.I. at Starland Ballroom in Sayreville, New Jersey.
 A short tour of the Netherlands and Belgium followed in the first week of June 2011 and featured the lineup of Chris Milnes, Kevin Powers, Mark DeBacker and Sean Kilkenny.
 On June 24, 2011, Mucky Pup performed on the first day of the three-day East Coast Tsunami Fest in Reading, Pennsylvania where they shared the stage with several bands such as Skarhead, Murphy's Law and Leftöver Crack.
 The band returned to Mexicali Live on November 25, 2011, as an opening act for Assault, a band featuring John Connor of Dog Eat Dog and Nelson Decastro within its lineup.

 Mucky Pup performed its first show of 2012 at The Blue Room in Secaucus, New Jersey on February 10 and featured the line up of Chris Milnes, Dave Neabore, Kevin Powers and Sean Kilkenny.
 The show served as a warm-up show for a tour of Europe scheduled to run from mid-February through early March and featuring the previous year's European lineup of Chris Milnes, Kevin Powers, Mark DeBacker and Sean Kilkenny.
 The band returned to The Blue Room on November 27, 2013, with the five-piece lineup of Chris Milnes, Dave Neabore, Dan Nastasi, Sean Kilkenny and Matt DeSomma.

 On March 14, 2014, Mucky Pup performed with D.R.I. once again at the Studio at Webster Hall in New York City.
-Both bands performed the following night as well at Mexical Live in Teaneck, New Jersey.
+Both bands performed at Mexical Live in Teaneck, New Jersey on March 15.
 Both nights featured the five-piece lineup of Chris Milnes, Dave Neabore, Dan Nastasi, Sean Kilkenny and John Milnes.
-The band ceased performing again after these two 2014 shows and their official website shut down.
+The band ceased performing again after these two 2014 shows and their official website shut down soon after.